W7k-J/W7k-J.github.io/about.md

 During my professional life I have been involved in preparing masterplans, factories, healthcare projects, education, high-end residential projects, high-rise buildings (residential & student), interiors for a museum, extensions and refurbishment of heritage-listed projects and small houses.
 Lately I did some concepts for playgrounds…

 Also, I am a UAV pilot and photographer.
-And I do 3d models, 2d & 3d graphic design ;) And I am probably interested in too many things but "specialisation is for insects..."
+And I do 3d models, 2d & 3d graphic design, brand identities and laser scanning for construction (point clouds are so cool) ;) And I am probably interested in too many things but "specialisation is for insects..."

 Main areas: